 This image shows the three examples of lightning phenomena graphically in the frequency domain versus time.
 The top and bottom of each trace has been shown as a thin line to illustrate the reduced level of intensity of the received signal above 10 KHz and below 300 Hz.
 This is both a function of the actual spectral energy of the lightning static as well as the characteristics of the receiver.
 As shown, a sferic is observed as a vertical line.
 This indicates a wide spectrum of radio frequency energy occurring in a short period of time.
 For the tweek the line has a “hook” feature towards the end of the event at the lower frequencies.
 Note also how the spectral energy also abruptly cuts off just below 2 KHz.
 This is a function of the earth to ionosphere propagation characteristics.
 There are many and varied sounds also associated with the way the electromagnetic waves of lightning propagate.
 Recurring whistlers in a sequence create a sound described as a “chorus”.
 Whistlers can also occur in the reverse pattern where the pitch begins at a low frequency and sweep up to a high frequency.

 The Whistler receiver audio is connected to a computer that streams the sound in real-time.
-A Stream Server using Icecast software can send the Whistler audio to multiple users of this website.
+A Stream Server using Icecast software sends the Whistler audio to multiple listeners.
 The audio stream player also shows a Spectrogram of the sound.
 The spectrogram shows the Frequency and Intensity of the whistler audio.
 When a lightning strike thousands of kilometers away generates a tweek or whistler the visualized sound shows in the spectrogram.